UTAT-AeRo/vision_201819/src/task2/flattening_module/README.md

 ### Usage
 ```
 usage: imageflattener.py [-h] [--input INPUT] [--output OUTPUT]
-                         [--dot_size DOT_SIZE]
+                         [--outputjson OUTPUTJSON] [--dot_size DOT_SIZE]

 Flatten a list of panels

 optional arguments:
   -h, --help            show this help message and exit
-  --input INPUT        The path to the jason contain
+  --input INPUT         The path to the json containing the images
-  --output OUTPUT      The folder to save output json and new images
+  --output OUTPUT       The folder to save the new images and by default the
+                        json as well
+  --outputjson OUTPUTJSON
+                        The path to where the json will be saved
   --dot_size DOT_SIZE   The size of the dots used to mark and select panel
                         corners.
 ```

 Example Call